 The ESL Center

-Academic advising is available at the ESL Center for international students with questions about their general education requirements or for international students who need help registering for classes.
+At the ESL Center, we offer international students tutoring in writing, grammar, reading, pronunciation, conversation, and public speaking.
+We also offer academic advising for international students who have questions about their general education requirements or need help registering for classes.
+And ESL Center faculty and staff often serve as mentors for international students.
 For more information, please contact David Schmidt at (470) 578-6377 or email@example.com.
 You can also email firstname.lastname@example.org.

 Conversation Partners Program

 Conversation Partners (CPP) is a FUN, FREE program open to all international and native English-speaking students, faculty, and staff at KSU.
 At the start of each fall and spring semester, international participants are paired with native English-speaking partners in a mutual exchange of languages, cultures, and friendship.
 Partners then meet at least six times during the semester at places and times of their choosing.
 Examples of partner activities include going for a walk, talking over a cup of coffee or lunch, or attending a campus event.

 The CPP welcomes hundreds of participants each fall and spring semester, and these participants represent dozens of countries from every region of the world!
 The CPP is offered on both the Kennesaw campus and the Marietta campus.